gglover/efl-poster/README.md

 Creates HTML file with scraped logos layed out in movie size (27" x 40") poster.

 ![poster example](assets/example.png)

+# More
+When I was in high school I made a big poster with five tiers of English Football League clubs.
+It involved days of manual copying and pasting into photoshop.
+I decided to revisit the project, double the number of clubs and, automate the process for future years.

 You can use Chrome's builtin full-page screenshot command to save a ready-to-print version. `Dev tools > Cmd-P > type ">" > Select Capture full size screenshot`.